Complaints Policy

 Any issues or enquiries received via a MP or local councillor that meet the complaint definition will be resolved using our complaints process.

-Correspondence sent to the Group’s Executives will be directed to the most appropriate team to respond to.
+Correspondence sent to Amplius’s Executives will be directed to the most appropriate team to respond to.
 Where the contact relates to dissatisfaction, the issue will be investigated as a new complaint in line with this policy or will be included as further information in a complaint that is already being investigated.

 The customer does not have to use the word complaint in order for it to be treated as such.
 Although, we will always ensure the customer is happy for us to record it as a complaint.